Combine your Passions: Knit and Travel

 China Yangtze River Cruise with Lily Chin (with Betty Clarquist)

 Craft Cruises partners with Viking River Cruises to provide a wonderful experience from Beijing to Shanghai.
 If offered by Lily, be sure to stay an extra day in Shanghai to see “Lily’s Shanghai.”

 Wonderful trip cruising from Santiago, Chile to Fort Lauderdale, FL through the Panama Canal.

 www.greatballsofyarn.com Trip to Argentina and Uruguay

-Although Argentina and Uruguay were wonderful (especially the ice cream), I would never travel with Great Balls of Yarn again.
-The tour guides were from the yarn store and were totally inexperienced and unfriendly.
-The accommodations were terrible.
+Although Argentina and Uruguay were wonderful (especially the ice cream), I may not travel with them again.
+The tour guides were somewhat inexperienced and disorganized.

 However there were many highlights of the trip mainly provided by the owner of Aslan Yarns.
 He took us to a Pampas Ranch, wine tastings and wonderful meals and a fascinating tour of the Aslan Yarns Factory

 If you ever get a chance to visit Malabrigo Yarn in Uruguay, do not miss this opportunity.
 Antonio led novices through a hands-on yarn dying experience.
 This is a business owned by the most wonderful family who made us feel totally at home, including grandma’s special cookies.
 The factory is in an old slaughter house, so don’t let the ride up the cattle elevator scare you off!!!